franmerino84/EC-Console-Client-Calculator/README.md

 journal <trackingId> : it retrieved all operations requested with that tracking id

 ## Architecture of the solution
-I have created two projects: One for presentation of the data, and other for performing the operations throught the API.
+I have created two projects: One for presentation of the data, and other (services) to perform the operations throught the API.

 There are also a test project for each of the code projects with unit tests, respecting the source folder structure.